PiedWeb/ReservationBundle/README.md

 ## TODO
 - test
-- manage way of paiement (global and per product)
+- Add other way of payment (currently managed : paypal express checkout)
 - test with international and translate

 ### Later